Travigo/travigo/docs/realtime-journeys-mongo-write-migration.md

 - `pkg/realtime/vehicletracker/realtimejourney.go`
   - Builds an upsert `UpdateOneModel` by realtime journey `primaryidentifier`.
+  - Writes live `vehiclelocation` and `vehiclebearing` to Redis.
+  - Seeds `vehiclelocation` and `vehiclebearing` into Mongo only when creating a new realtime journey so the current Mongo bounds query can still discover the document.
-  - Updates volatile vehicle fields such as `vehiclelocation`, `vehiclebearing`, stop progress, occupancy, offset, stop estimates, and datasource timestamp.
+  - Still updates Mongo fields such as stop progress, occupancy, offset, stop estimates, datasource timestamp, and modification time.
   - Also performs a direct `DeleteOne` if a corrupt realtime journey document exists without a journey.

 - `pkg/realtime/vehicletracker/locationonly.go`
   - Builds a non-upsert `UpdateOneModel` by realtime journey `primaryidentifier`.
+  - Writes live `vehiclelocation` and `vehiclebearing` to Redis.
-  - Updates only `modificationdatetime`, `vehiclelocation`, and `vehiclebearing`.
+  - Updates only `modificationdatetime` in Mongo.

 ## TfL Arrival Write Producers